NaveenSutar/CrazyCalzy/README.md

 	- npx react-native run-android

 # Important
-* It is required to have the basic react-native cli and android studio and java installed in your machine
+* It is required to have the basic react-native cli, android studio and java installed in your machine